hyperledger/indy-hipe/text/0156-rich-schema-cred-def/README.md

 Credential definition's properties follow the generic template defined in [Rich Schema Common](https://github.com/hyperledger/indy-hipe/tree/master/text/0120-rich-schemas-common#how-rich-schema-objects-are-stored-on-the-ledger).

-Credential Definition's `content` field is a JSON-LD with the following fields:
+Credential Definition's `content` field is a JSON-serialized string with the following fields:

 #### signatureType
 Type of the ZKP signature. `CL` (Camenisch-Lysyanskaya) is the only supported type now.